 Off-street car park operators should provide parking spaces for disabled people.
 However, it is up to the car park owner to decide whether badge holders can park free of charge.

 Do not assume you can always park for free.

-Please see Travelling in London below for further details.
+See Parking in central London below for further details.